accounting automation

 Odds are most of your accounts receivable are electronic payments, so you don't need to make daily trips to the bank.

 Weekly trips are a decent frequency to help you keep your cash flow healthy and records updated with any paper checks and cash payments.
-Also, remember to verify if the checks cleared before you spend any more money or pay out any more bills.
+Also, remember to verify if the checks cleared before you spend more money or pay out more bills.

 As per a recent study, 85% of C-suite executives say poor communication with their customers has led to nonpayment.